-- 11.1 Data is key to our clinical transformation and meeting our Trust, ICS and national objectives.
-Our data strategy is to become a 'data-guided' organisation, investing in our data assets, governance and capability. - 11.2 Our Clinical Informatics and Business Informatics teams collaborate to enable ESNEFT to effectively manage and exploit data in support of our strategy. - 11.3 Our Digital Transformation team ensures good data management as it enables transformation through appropriate system design and governance, supporting the data quality and improving data and information maturity across the divisions. - 11.4 As part of preparing to deliver our EPR programme, we will develop a data governance framework and ensure organisational buy-in as part of building digital literacy and leadership.
+Data is key to our clinical transformation and meeting our Trust, integrated care system and national objectives.
+Our data strategy is to become a 'data-guided' organisation, investing in our data assets, governance and capability.

+Our Clinical Informatics and Business Informatics teams collaborate to enable East Suffolk and North Essex NHS Foundation Trust to effectively manage and exploit data in support of our strategy.

+Our Digital Transformation team ensures good data management as it enables transformation through appropriate system design and governance, supporting the data quality and improving data and information maturity across the divisions.

+As part of preparing to deliver our electronic patient record programme, we will develop a data governance framework and ensure organisational buy-in as part of building digital literacy and leadership.
 As we increase the volume of data and move away from paper-based and manual processes, this will ensure we proactively manage data quality and can balance maximising the value of the data with safety and security.
-This will link to existing approaches for information governance, and includes building a strong culture of good data management and data protection across ESNEFT. - 11.5 Our Business Informatics team is responsible for many aspects of our effective use of data and already provides a strong technology foundation for data warehousing, integration, reporting and advanced analytics.
-The four Business Informatics strategy priorities are: - Develop suitable prospective reporting in line with the key objectives of the Trust; - Ensure that ESNEFT has ready-made access to up-to-date, joined-up key information across the breadth of the Trust; - Drive the local supporting Informatics for the ICS's focus on population health management; and - Ensure that as opportunities arise, new data capture and recording systems are set up in a manner which enables the Business Informatics team to support the Trust's key objectives. - 11.6 By improving digital literacy and information management and by digitising our data, we will enable a greater degree of self-service in accessing and interrogating data over time.
-Our EPR programme and Clinical Informatics teams will enable this transformation in the interpretation of data into information within the context of clinical pathways.
+This will link to existing approaches for information governance, and includes building a strong culture of good data management and data protection across East Suffolk and North Essex NHS Foundation Trust.

+Our Business Informatics team is responsible for many aspects of our effective use of data and already provides a strong technology foundation for data warehousing, integration, reporting and advanced analytics.
+The four Business Informatics strategy priorities are:

+- Develop suitable prospective reporting in line with the key objectives of the Trust. - Ensure that East Suffolk and North Essex NHS Foundation Trust has ready-made access to up-to-date, joined-up key information across the breadth of the Trust. - Drive the local supporting informatics for the integrated care system's focus on population health management. - Ensure that as opportunities arise, new data capture and recording systems are set up in a manner which enables the Business Informatics team to support the Trust's key objectives.

+By improving digital literacy and information management and by digitising our data, we will enable a greater degree of self-service in accessing and interrogating data over time.
+Our electronic patient record programme and Clinical Informatics teams will enable this transformation in the interpretation of data into information within the context of clinical pathways.
 In addition, the Business Informatics team will deliver the data platform and products for the strategic and advanced analysis of data, including for population health management.